KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Conclusion

 \section{Conclusion}

-This paper presents a novel method for zero-shot pose estimation.
-The main contributions of the paper is a novel network structure with independent object and scene feature computation, and a scenario-specific approach.
-This method shows very good generalizability across different objects, including out-of-class objects.
+This paper presents a novel method for colorless zero-shot pose estimation.
+The main contribution of the paper is the novel network structure with independent object and scene feature computation, along with a dataset of 1,500 electrical components in a homogeneous bin-picking scenario.
+The method shows very good generalizability across different objects, including out-of-class objects.
+The method is also demonstrated on real data where it obtains performance comparable with a state-of-the-art method trained on the test object.
 This proves the validity of creating object independent networks for specific scenarios, which can be useful for many real world applications.

-In future work, it will be very interesting to test the method with real data, both for training and testing.
-Additionally, the network could be adapted to perform full pose estimation to simplify the pipeline and improve the run-time.
+In future work, it will be very interesting to obtain real training data to test the networks ability to learn a real scene.

 The objects from the MegaPose6D \cite{labbe2022megapose} dataset could also be used to diversify the object types, and test on benchmark datasets.